 Section 403.23.7.1 requires QA to make the QLA no more than 24 hours after receipt of the contractor's test results.
+Best management practice is for QA review the QLA with QC before processing the report.

 These are guidelines that should be adhered to unless there is a compelling reason to do otherwise.
 If problems are persistent they should be escalated quickly for resolution.
 In general, it is a good practice to provide PWL calculations to the contractor for work that is paid for on each estimate.